zoiyamorell/Mini-Challenge_W25/README.md

 - **Lecturer:** Prof. Rania Khalsi

 ## About the Challenge
 This is a class task assigned to the students of Ethics and Bias in (ARI 515).
-It was carried out a team by members of the class.
+It was carried out by team members of the class.
-The mini-challenge is about bridging the bias in cancer image dataset which will inturn is used to build a machine learning model that will perform optimally across different skin colors.
+The mini-challenge is about bridging the bias in cancer image dataset which in turn is used to build a machine learning model that will perform optimally across different skin colors.
 In this challenge the dataset is gotten from open-source, which goes through series of preprocessing to obtain resized greyscale images with contours.
-The results are then run through a sample machine learning algorithm and adjusted to give a positve accuracy.
+The results are then run through a sample machine learning algorithm and adjusted to give a positive accuracy.

 ## Background